All Episodes

 All right.

-This is the power of my mother from an SUV, trapped in crosstown traffic.
+This is the power of my mother from an SUV trapped in crosstown traffic.

 She's got you to reveal that you fell off a roof, became a conservative.

-You're sharing you you're you're sharing secrets in your life.
+You're sharing secrets in your life.

-You lit she literally got you on the couch over a cell phone from an SUV.
+She literally got you on the couch over a cell phone from an SUV.

 A lot of people have been saying for years I need to be on a couch.

-So maybe maybe I'll just call your mom once a week and we'll have conversations with her.
+So, yeah, maybe I'll just call your mom once a week and we'll have conversations with her.

-Remember David Letterman used to put his mom on all the time?
+Remember, David Letterman used to put his mom on all the time?

 Sure.